nielshojen/mrssanta/README.md

 ### Current status

 We have a very basic rule syncing in place.
-Still need to do management API, more complex rule assignment and Web UI.

-Will be looking into making it work on Azure as well at some point
+Right now we only run on GCP.
+We will be making it work on Azure as well at some point

 ### What's with the stupid name